kermitdafrog8/Slackbuild/README.md

 # Slackbuild
 Slackbuild scripts

-Collection of my Slackbuild scripts.
-Not tested on base 15 install.
-Will be tested in the future.
+Collection of my Slackbuild scripts. bddism will not compile in AARCH64.
-Updated and tested to build on AARCH64. bddism will not compile in AARCH64.
+Rehex will not build on 15 but builds on current.
+Needs a newer version of GCC

 [bddisasm](https://github.com/kermitdafrog8/Slackbuild/tree/main/development/bddisasm) -
 bddisasm is a fast, lightweight, x86/x64 instruction decoder.<br>